Alasco95/TenderDownload/Readme.md

 1. Clone the repository to your local machine or download the project zip file.

+2. After extracting the zip file, open the extracted folder.

+3. copy the subfolder containing the code and paste it on any location on your computer

-2. Navigate into the project directory:
+4. Navigate into the project directory:
    ```
    cd TenderDownload
    ```
-3. Type
+5. Type
    ```
    npm install
    ```